minkione/LimeSDR-GSM-Dockerized/README.md

  * Being rather new to all of this, I don't know and I don't know how to find out.
 However, I suspect the configs are a bit off for LimeSDR, since those were copied from instructions intended for another type of BTS hardware.
 Any help is appreciated.

 pysim is included, even if only marginally related, as I needed a specific older revision of it for it to work with my sysmocom USIMs, so I like having it around.

+#### TODO
+* Actually make it work
+* Refactor Dockerfile and scripts to make sense, rather than just being appended to.
+Appending to it is fine work WIP, so you don't have to redo all the previous dockerfile steps, but is very messy in the long run.
+* Make travis actually do rudimentary tests on the container it builds.

 References:
 https://wiki.myriadrf.org/Osmocom_GSM